 | Outpatient procedure (lump-sum offer) | $4,600 | $2,300 | 50% |

+A study from the University of Southern California found that patients who negotiated their medical bills saved an average of 40 to 60%.
 These are not outliers.
-A study from the University of Southern California found that patients who negotiated their medical bills saved an average of 40% to 60%.

 Medical bills are one of the most stressful financial burdens Americans face, but they are also one of the most negotiable.
 The system is designed around the assumption that most people will not push back, so when you do, the results can be dramatic.

-Start by getting that itemized bill.
+Start by getting the itemized bill.
 Look for errors.
 Research fair prices.
-Then call and negotiate with confidence.
-If your income qualifies, apply for charity care because you could potentially owe nothing at all.
+Call and negotiate with confidence.
+If your income qualifies, apply for charity care — you could potentially owe nothing.